-Over time though, meth abuse can lead to significant tooth decay and the need for dentures and dental implants.
-This tooth decay is, in part, because of the acidic nature of meth.
-Meth is also known to decrease the amount of saliva your mouth has, and saliva is needed to prevent acids from eating away at your tooth enamel.
+Over time, meth abuse can lead to significant tooth decay and the need for dentures and dental implants.
+This tooth decay is partly because of the acidic nature of meth.
+Meth is also known to decrease the amount of saliva your mouth has, and saliva is necessary to prevent acids from eating away at your tooth enamel.

 Indirect Effects of Meth Mouth

-Meth also affects your teeth in indirect ways because of how it impacts your mind and the rest of your body.
+Meth also affects your teeth indirectly because it impacts your mind and the rest of your body.
 For example, meth is known to cause paranoia and anxiety that can lead to jaw grinding and clenched teeth.
 Both actions are unhealthy for your mouth overall and aid in the decay of your teeth.

 Methamphetamine Use Can Lead to Unhealthy Behaviors

-Along that same notion, it isn’t just nutrition that you’ll be ignoring because of your meth abuse.
-Those struggling with meth addiction are so focused on maintaining their drug use that they will also ignore the necessary dental care needed to keep their mouth, teeth and gums healthy.
+Along that same line of thought, it isn’t just nutrition that you may have ignored because of your meth abuse.
+Those struggling with meth addiction are so focused on maintaining their drug use that they will also ignore the necessary dental care to keep their mouth, teeth, and gums healthy.

 5 Tips on Preventing Meth Mouth

 The best way to avoid meth mouth is to stop using meth completely.
 Of course, this is easier said than done if you’re struggling with meth addiction.
-If that is the case, it’s pertinent that you seek addiction treatment immediately.
-Rehab at a credible and effective treatment center like Footprints Beachside Recovery is the best way to break free from meth abuse and keep meth mouth from getting out of hand.
+If that is the case, it’s best that you seek addiction treatment immediately.
+Rehab at an accredited and effective treatment center like Footprints Beachside Recovery is the best way to break free from meth abuse and keep meth mouth from getting out of hand.

 Besides meth addiction treatment, the following can also help you try to keep your teeth and mouth healthy: